 Tracy J. Egoscue, a Long Beach-based environmental attorney and former Deputy Attorney General for the State of California, is a member of the Long Beach Board of Harbor Commissioners, the five-member governing body for the Port of Long Beach.
 She was appointed to her first six-year term by Mayor Robert Garcia in September 2014 and unanimously confirmed by the Long Beach City Council.
 Under the City Charter, the Board is responsible for setting policy for the Port and managing the Harbor Department.
-Ms. Egoscue was elected Secretary of the Board in July 2015 and re-elected in July 2016.
+Ms. Egoscue was elected Vice President of the Board in July 2017.

 She is the seventh woman to serve on the Board, replacing fellow attorney Susan E. Anderson Wise who stepped down in July 2014, maintaining the Board's female majority.
 Together with her Commission colleagues Ms. Egoscue provides policy direction and oversight for the most extensive capital improvement program in the Port of Long Beach's history.
 The Port has embarked on a $4 billion, 10-year investment program to modernize its facilities and increase its competitiveness for decades to come.
 The capital projects include the nationally significant Gerald Desmond Bridge Replacement; the state-of-the-art Middle Harbor cargo terminal; other shipping terminal developments; and roadway, channel, dock and rail improvements.

 All improvements include initiatives that support the landmark Green Port Policy adopted by the Commission in 2005 to create a sustainable Port for the benefit of future generations with improved air, water and soil quality, protected wildlife habitat and zero emissions from operations.